Muhtasari wa Uvimbe wa Ini

 Noncancerous liver tumors are relatively common and usually cause no symptoms.
 However, rarely, these tumors cause discomfort in the upper right part of the abdomen or cause the liver to enlarge or to bleed into the abdominal cavity.
 Noncancerous liver tumors include

-• Most noncancerous liver tumors are detected unexpectedly, when an imaging test, such as ultrasonography, is done for another reason.
+• Most noncancerous liver tumors are detected unexpectedly, when an imaging test, such as an ultrasound test, is done for another reason.

 Uvimbe